Zoryna/mental-health-proposal/README.md

 ## Getting Started

+There are a few ways to access the website.

+1. You can access the website through this link https://zoryna.github.io/mental-health-proposal/index.html.

-Clone or download the repository and then double-click on the html files to view the website on a browser.
+2. Clone or download the repository and then double-click on the html files to view the website locally on a browser.

-If you want to run it on a local server, you must have Node.js, npm, and Express installed.
+3. If you want to run it on a local server, you must have Node.js, npm, and Express installed.
 You can find some instructions for their installations below:

 Node.js and npm: https://nodejs.org/en/download/